gkesaev/blues-machine/notes/notes.md

 It is a good idea to map functions to arrays instead of using for loops.

-It is a good idea instead of usig very tiny functions use anonymous functions and define them with `=>`.
+It is a good idea instead of using very tiny functions use anonymous functions and define them with `=>`.

 Example:
 ```